ShowShark Client Features

 Now Playing & Media Controls

-- macOS media key support: hardware play/pause key controls ShowShark even when not frontmost, with debounce to prevent double-fire
+- macOS media key support: hardware play/pause key controls ShowShark even when not frontmost

 Background Audio (iOS)